Home / Community - Featured Stories / Family Experiences You Can’t Miss at Wawa Welcome America 2026

 Everything you need to know about Philadelphia's Independence Day celebration, with insider tips for families and kids of all ages.

-Wawa Welcome America 2025 is Philadelphia’s must-see Independence Day festival.
+Wawa Welcome America 2026 is Philadelphia’s must-see Independence Day festival.
 This annual celebration honors American freedom with spectacular fireworks, live concerts, parades, and family-friendly activities — now also embracing Juneteenth for a fuller, more inclusive story of our nation’s history.
+This year is also especially significant as we’re celebrating the Semiquincentennial (250th anniversary) of the United States!

 Wawa Welcome America draws thousands from across the nation to Philadelphia, the birthplace of American independence.
-Known for its vibrant events and patriotic spirit, the 2025 festival will mark an especially significant milestone as the U.S. approaches its 250th anniversary.
+Known for its vibrant events and patriotic spirit, the 2026 festival will mark an especially significant milestone as the U.S. celebrates its 250th anniversary.

 Free Museum Days